The Historical Society is the guardian and caretaker of two of the oldest and most significant buildings in Western New York’s Bristol Valley.

 1846 METHODIST EPISCOPAL Church

 This historic church building in Bristol Center was sold to the Bristol Historical Society when the congregation it served merged with the United Church of Bristol.
 Since 1975 the Historical Society (now the Bristol Hills Historical Society) has maintained the church through special donations and its general membership fund.
 Efforts are made with every repair and improvement not to compromise the church's original design elements.
 During the early 1990s the eight stained glass windows were cleaned and re-hung because they were sagging.
-The building needs a number of interior and exterior repairs in the near future.
-This landmark building hosts a number of community events and weddings throughout the year.
+Starting in 2024, the building’s critical needs inside and out have grown rapidly.